chrispbarlow/Scheduino/README.md

-# Scheduino
+# Tasks
-Time Triggered Cooperative scheduler library for Arduino
+A Time Triggered Cooperative scheduler library for Arduino

 Examples are included in the ./examples folder